andrenho/fast-ecs/README.md

 A C++17 fast, storage-wise, header-only Entity Component System library.

 * fast-ecs is **fast** because it is cache-friendly: it organizes all the information it needs to iterate the entities and read the components in one single array.
 In my computer, it takes 0.005 us to iterate each entity (this is 0.000005ms!).
-* fast-ecs is **storage-wise** because it organizes all components in one single array without gaps.
+* fast-ecs is **storage-wise** because it organizes components in one single arrays without gaps.
 This way, no space is wasted.
 * fast-ecs is **header-only** - just include the header below and you're good to go!
 No need to link to external libraries.
+* fast-ecs is **multi-threaded** - systems that don't modify the components can run in parallel.

 This library was tested with the `g++` and `clang++` compilers.